letsencrypt/boulder/cmd/ceremony/README.md

 These modes are set in the `ceremony-type` field of the configuration file.

+This tool always generates keypairs such that the public and private key are both stored on the device with the same label.
+Ceremony types that use a key on a device ask for a "signing key label".
+During setup this label is used to find the public key of a keypair.
+Once the public key is loaded, the private key is looked up by CKA\_ID.

 ## Configuration format

 `ceremony` uses YAML for its configuration file, mainly as it allows for commenting.
 Each ceremony type has a different set of configuration fields.